Starting a new digital identity

 My non-negotiables

 Here is what I wouldn't do.
 I wouldn't sign up for google, facebook, tiktok, whatsapp or instagram accounts.
-The only social media I would have is a nym twitter account and perhaps self hosting a mastodon/pleroma instance.
+The only social media I would have is a nym twitter account and nostr account.

 Instead of giving out my real email address, I would look to cloak my email address to sign up for services using simplelogin.io.
 One time use disposable emails I would consider using guerrillamail or getnada.